quietboil/sibyl/README.md

 The minimal supported client is 12.2 as Sibyl uses some API functions that are not available in earlier clients.
 While suporting those is definitely feasible, it was not a priority.

 Sibyl tests are routinely executed on x64 Linux with Instant Clients 12.2, 18.5, 19.13 and 21.4 that connect to the 19.3 database.
-Sibyl is also tested on x64 Windows with Instant CLient 19.12.
+Sibyl is also tested on x64 Windows the with Instant Client 19.12.

 ### Known Issues with Some Clients